melezhik/outthentic/README.md

     super_utility 'foo', 'bar'

-Here is the list for libabry file names for various languages:
+Here is the list for library file names for various languages:

     | Language  | file        |
     ------------+--------------